What Is a Personal Guarantee?

-But many business owners have several valuable personal assets and a decent personal credit score, so they can sign a personal agreement to decrease the risk of the lender and increase their chance of getting a loan.
+But many business owners have several valuable personal assets and a decent personal credit score, so they can sign a personal agreement to decrease the lender's risk and increase their chance of getting a loan.

-Even if your personal credit isn’t doing too hot, a personal guarantee may still be able to get you the financing you need.
+Even if your personal credit is less-than-ideal, a personal guarantee may still be able to get you the financing you need.
 If not, there are other loan options for businesses with bad credit.

 How does a personal guarantee affect the application process?